Roberto Danovaro: h-index, Total Citations, and Citation Map

 About Roberto Danovaro's research

-Citations of Roberto Danovaro's research come primarily from United States, United Kingdom and Australia, reflecting international research impact across 5+ countries.
+Citations of Roberto Danovaro's research come primarily from United States, Italy and China, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.